 Definition of Coagulase Test

-Coagulase test is a biochemical test, prevalently employed to differentiate coagulase-positive Staphylococcus aureus from the other Staphylococcus isolates, depending upon the production of coagulase enzyme.
-Coagulases break the peptide bonds of fibrinogen to convert it into fibrin clots.
-Coagulase test procedure involves two methods, namely slide and tube coagulase test.
+The coagulase test is a biochemical test prevalently employed to differentiate coagulase-positive Staphylococcus aureus from the other Staphylococcus isolates, depending upon the production of the coagulase enzyme.
+Coagulases break the peptide bonds of fibrinogen to convert them into fibrin clots.
+The coagulase test procedure involves two methods, namely slide and tube coagulase test.

-- Slide coagulase method determines the formation of bound coagulase by the bacterial isolates.
+- The slide coagulase method determines the formation of bound coagulase by the bacterial isolates.

-- Tube coagulase method determines the presence of free coagulase.
+- The tube coagulase method determines the presence of free coagulase.

 Let us discuss some important terms, which we must keep in mind while studying this article.

-It refers to a protein enzyme, which associates with thrombin and forms Staphylothrombin complex.
+It refers to a protein enzyme, which associates with thrombin and forms the Staphylothrombin complex.
 It results in activation of the proteases, which eventually cause proteolysis of fibrinogen (glycoprotein).
-Thus, the peptide bonds of the fribrinogen breaks to produce visible strands of fibrin clots.
+Thus, the peptide bonds of the fibrinogen break to produce visible strands of fibrin clots.

-- Free coagulase: It refers to an extracellular coagulase, whose presence can be spotted after performing the tube coagulase method.
-Free coagulase enzyme is unstable in action to heat and it acts as a virulent factor.
+- Free coagulase: It refers to an extracellular coagulase whose presence can be spotted after the tube coagulase method.
+The free coagulase enzyme is unstable in action to heat, and it acts as a virulent factor.
 It is a confirmatory method to identify whether a test organism is coagulase-positive or negative.

 It refers to the fibrinogenase, which primary function is to form fibrin clots by causing proteolysis of internal fibrinopeptide in the fibrinogen’s plasma protein.